-Welcome to Reception.
-Our topic for this term is Castles.
+Welcome to Early Years.
+Our topic for this term is ‘Traditional Tales’.
 This topic involves work across many subject areas as we adopt a topic based approach in which we link all areas of learning together.

 The staff in the Foundation Stage Unit work very closely to ensure continuity and progression and a smooth transition to full-time school.